elperez/adslot-search-ui/README.md

 ### Approach
 1. More focus was put into the logic of the searchbar than in footer/header since sarchbar functionalities has more value.
 2. Material-ui searchbar was used because it closely resembles the searchbar in the sample image
-3. An image was croped and used to show that there is no result found
+3. An image was cropped and used to show that there is no result found
 4. Case insensitive comparison was included to be less strict when checking user entered keywords
 5. Spaces was also ignored during comparison
-6. Data was extracted to a json file and was read using [axios](https://www.npmjs.com/package/axios) to using `getData()` method, which can be replaced, in the future, with a method that does an actual api call to retrieve values.
+6. Data was extracted to a JSON file and was read using [axios](https://www.npmjs.com/package/axios) to using `getData()` method, which can be replaced, in the future, with a method that does an actual api call to retrieve values.
 7. Some methods were extracted to the lib folder for the purpose of unit testing.
 These include `isTermInSiteName()`, `isTermInSiteCategory`(), and `getDataFromJSON()`.
-Basic assertions can be tested by running `npm test`
+Corresponding tests are in the test folder containing basic assertions.
+Test can be run using `npm test` command in the terminal.

 ###  Accomplished
 * Basic search cases to check if there is a name and category match.